remeh/upd/README.md

 ### Upload a file with the client

-Now that the server is up and running, you can upload a files with this command:
+Now that the server is up and running, you can upload files with this command:

 ```
 gom build bin/client/client.go